 In computing we will be working on a theme called ‘we are travel writers’ to create a brochure about travel.
 The children will document an educational visit to the River Bollin and Styal Mill to create a travel brochure.
 They will capture photographs, audio and video as digital media to use for this advertising document.

 In RE the children will focus on the question: what difference does it make to believe in Ahimsa (harmlessness), Grace (the generosity of God) and Ummah (community)?
 They will make connections between beliefs and behaviour in different religions for Christianity, Islam and Hinduism.
 The children will learn about Easter traditions and religious celebration for Christians and how they celebrate this major festival.

 Homework, usually Maths, English and any spelling and multiplication tables will be given out on a Friday to be handed in by the following Wednesday.
 Please read with your child regularly and record this in their reading record as it is part of their weekly homework.
 Times tables and spelling test take place every Friday.

-The indoor games lessons will be on Mondays.
-Outdoor games in on Fridays, An outdoor kit is needed for these lessons.
+The outdoor games lessons will be on Mondays.
+Indoor games in on Fridays, An outdoor kit is needed for these lessons.
 Please ensure that your child has something suitable for all weathers.
 Children who have earrings are asked to remove them and leave them at home on P.E. days or remove them and keep them safe themselves at school.
 If ears have been pierced recently the children are responsible covering their own earrings with tape.